pingancheng96/Bowling-Challenge/README.md

 #### 2.2.1 The `Frame` Class

-The `Frame` class encapsulates the logic of actually registering a roll to a frame, which includes validating the roll data, adding the roll to the list of rolls this frame consists of, and update the frame type and deciding if this frame is complete.
+The `Frame` class encapsulates the logic of actually registering a roll to a frame, which includes validating the roll data, adding the roll to the list of rolls this frame consists of, updating the frame type and deciding if this frame is complete.

 It consits of the following properties with public getters:

-* `public bool IsComplete`: indicating if the current frame is finished.
+* `public bool IsComplete`: indicating if the current frame is complete.
 * `public List<int> FrameRolls`: the rolls this frame consists of.
-* `public FrameType FrameType`: the type of this frame, which can be `FrameType.Strike`,  `FrameType.Spare`, `FrameType.Open`.
+* `public FrameType FrameType`: the type of this frame, which can be `FrameType.Strike`,  `FrameType.Spare`, or `FrameType.Open`.

 It provides the following public method for `BowlingScoreboard` to invoke.